 I am travelling by myself at this stage so I dont know if a small company like this will have something available for me but I have emailed Paul.
 The lemosho route looks like the best one from my research, most of the time very expensive though.
 Thanks a lot for your time in answering my request so thoroughly :) over 8 years ago

 not the cheapest but did a lot of homework here and by far the best is mountain travel sobek andnspecifically ask for the guide Elias. he has almost a 100 percent success rate, in fact when we climbed last year in spetember he had gotten every hiker to the summit. also, they take an extra day and don't the crazy get up at 2am ...summit then come down routine over 7 years ago

 I vouch for Paul Robert Shayo's tour company.
 While on the budget side, It was extremely professional.
 Great service and guides.
 Excellent food daily and very accommodating.
 I did the Rongai route with my own gear.
 I left Tanzania not only having climbed Kilimanjaro, but the Paul's crew became my friends .

 Why budget?
 Because you don't have a porter carrying a table for your meals nor others carrying a port-a-potty for your needs.
 Don't pay a middle man.
-Hire local and tip your crew what they deserve. about 6 years ago
+Hire local and tip your crew what they deserve. over 7 years ago

 Cheapest Travel Company to book cheap Kilimanjaro climb in 2018